-As you probably already know – Canberra, Australia’s capital, is the epicentre for Australian history, culture and politics.
+As you probably already know – Canberra, Australia’s capital, is the epicentre for Australian history, culture and politics, home to various museums and galleries.
 The Australian War Memorial and the National Gallery making up just two of five major culture centres in Canberra, our nation’s capital.
 Join Odyssey’s small group tour to Canberra and make sure to make time to visit these landmarks during your Canberra trip.

 The Australian War Memorial

 The Australian War Memorial is Trip Advisor’s number one attraction in Canberra.
 It tells the stories of men and women who have served, and continue to serve our nation in conflict, peacekeeping and humanitarian operations.
 More than 102,000 names of fallen members of the armed forces, along the bronze panels, exclaim the consequences of war all too clearly, while the memorial’s comprehensive galleries try to show the how, where and why.